Bangladesh International School, English Section, Riyadh: Structure

-At the time of writing (2025), the Junior section and the Boys wings are consolidated into a single buinding, while the Girls wings exist in a separate building.
+At the time of writing (2025), the Junior section and the Boys wings are consolidated into a single building, while the Girls wings exist in a separate building.

 Location

 The initial location on Al Amir Faidal Ibn Turki Ibn Abdul Aziz Street.
 Increased student enrollment necessitated a relocation to a larger, independent campus in the Sulaimaniyah district.
 The school subsequently moved to a facility on Khazzan St. The school established its current campus on Dabbab Street, Olaya.